Skip to main content

 As we see with our customers, many of our employees stay with us for the long term.
 It’s commonplace to find parents and their children working in different departments, or be introduced to siblings who work in one of our regional offices.
 We’re proud to say that the average tenure for our employees is 11 years.

-We have a pay-for-performance compensation model that’s designed to attract, motivate, reward and retain high-performing employees.
 Pay equity is a top priority, and we’re committed to paying employees competitively and fairly based upon their education, experience, qualifications and job performance.
 We take a centralized approach to employee compensation, in which all pay decisions are reviewed in a consistent manner to ensure fairness and equity across the organization.
 In addition, regular pay-equity analyses are conducted by independent third parties to ensure we remain true to our philosophy.

 Employees also cite our benefits package as a major differentiator.
-Amica’s 2021 program included individual and family health care plan choices and a 401(k) plan in which employees are fully vested on their first day of work.
+Our benefits program includes individual and family health care plan choices and a 401(k) plan in which employees are fully vested on their first day of work.
 Amica provides a generous 401(k) match of 6% of the employee’s pay along with an additional annual 3% non-elective employer contribution.
 We offer an excellent tuition reimbursement program to further employee development.
-In addition, we offer all employees a Student Loan reimbursement program to help pay off student loan debt.
-Additional benefits support Amica employees throughout their careers – from relocation benefits to financial management classes that help them prepare for retirement.
+In addition, we offer all employees a student loan reimbursement program to help pay off student loan debt.

 We continue to upgrade our employee self-development program with new or enhanced offerings.
 We also offer internal and external learning programs to reinforce employee skills and encourage professional designations in insurance and other, related fields.